-This intermediate Microsoft Advanced PowerShell Automation prepares systems administrators to automate repetitive and boring administrative tasks by building your own automation tools in PowerShell.
+This advanced Microsoft Advanced PowerShell Automation prepares systems administrators to automate repetitive and boring administrative tasks by building your own automation tools in PowerShell.

 There's a whole level of automation above scripting.
 You could be writing your very own PowerShell modules that include commands, cmdlets and functions all their own, then run them like they were built-in commands.